Kareen12/codesync/README.md

 # CodeSync - CodePen Clone

 CodeSync is a web application that serves as a simplified clone of the CodePen editor.
 It provides users with the ability to write and preview HTML, CSS, and JavaScript code in real-time.
 Additionally, the project features user authentication, including login and signup functionality.
-The application is built using the React library for the frontend, Express for the backend, and MongoDB as the database.
+The application is built using the React library for the frontend, Nodejs, Express for the backend, and MongoDB as the database.

 ## Features